 I say this unabashedly: I think U of T has the best law school in the country.
 We deliver leaders in all areas of the Canadian legal, business and public interest landscapes.
-It has that reputation, and as a graduate, I want the school to continue to have that reputation.
-And one of the important ways it can maintain that reputation is by attracting the best student candidates in Canada.
+It has that reputation, and as a graduate, I want the school to continue to have that can maintain that reputation is by attracting the best student candidates in Canada.
 So it comes back to the importance of financial aid because many of the best candidates potentially can be intimidated by tuition levels, and it's vital we not let that happen.
 The best way to address that potential problem is to ensure that financial aid is available to those students who need it most.